creeper12137/whistlingwooz_team_3a/README.md

-# main
+# Welcome to our GitHub page.
 This is main repository.
-Please create other repository when you do some work.
+Please create another repository when you do some work.